bcaccinolo/patrol/README.md

 # Todo
 - rescue no config file found.
 Add a nice message saying the config file is not created and create the file automatically
+- the default config file should contain a default
+- add a comment in readme: how to set up patrol to run regularly